-I learnt to create (drop down) menus, to order theme locations (primary and secondary website navigation) to choose my top menu, side menu, footer and custom links.
+I learnt to create (drop down) menus and to order theme locations (primary and secondary website navigation).
+I also got to know how to choose my top menu, side menu, footer and custom links.
 Then I ordered my pages and especially posts into the appropriate menus.

 I must admit I admire the ease with which one can reorder the menu on blogspot.
 I wonder if any WP theme beats it.

-Wealthy Affiliate taught me how to target people using keywords and even offered me a tool for keyword research, to check my site and page rankings in Google, and how to find unlimited amount of keywords, using the alphabet soup technique, to write content.
+Wealthy Affiliate taught me how to target people using keywords.
+They even offered me a tool for keyword research, to check my site and page rankings in Google.
+I also had knowledgeon how to find unlimited amount of keywords, using the alphabet soup technique, to write content.